 You can have accounts at multiple banks

 There is no reason why you can’t have accounts at multiple banks.
 You can have your checking account at one bank, and savings account at another.
 Your mortgage can even be with a third bank.
-There is no real limit- just keep in mind the fees associated with the different account.
+There is no real limit- keep in mind the fees associated with different accounts.
 I personally choose the online accounts banks offer, which normally don’t have any fees associated with them- until you go in and make a teller process something for you.